Quality Metrics and Points of Measurement

 For tobacco green leaf threshing (GLT) to work well, the leaf must have between 17 and 22% moisture.
 To get the right amount of moisture, green leaf tobacco is conditioned in cylinders with steam that can be changed to control how much moisture comes out.
 To optimize GLT and get the desired strand length, it’s important to measure the moisture level accurately.

 By controlling the amount of steam, the moisture level of the stem is brought up to about 40%.
-This makes it more flexible for the cutting process.
+This makes it more flexible for the cutting process of quality tobacco leaf processing.

 To store tobacco safely for a long time and make sure it is of good quality, the lamina and stems must have a moisture level between 11 and 12%.
 When the lamina comes out of the drying chamber, it is somewhere between 6 and 8% moisture, and when it comes out of the humidity chamber, it is between 11 and 12% moisture.
 Usually, the packed leaves and stems are put away for at least 6 months to age or soften.